celestiaorg/celestia-node/docs/adr/adr-014-bootstrap-from-previous-peers.md

 </br>

-## Approach B: Periodic sampling of peers from the peerstore for "good peers" selection
+## Approach B: Periodic sampling of peers from the peerstore for "good peers" selection using liveness buckets

 In this approach, we will periodically sample peers from the peerstore and select the "good peers", with the "good peers" being the ones that have been connected to the longest possible amount of time.